3nvy/GPX-Route-Generator-Console/README.md

 Argument | Description
 ------------ | -------------
-in | name & extension of file to read the coordinates from out | desired name for te exported GPX file
+in | name & extension of file to read the coordinates from out | desired name for the exported GPX file

 * All arguments are optional